Career Timeline of Elizabeth II: Major Achievements and Milestones

 February 1945: Appointment in the Auxiliary Territorial Service

-In February 1945, Elizabeth was appointed an honorary second subaltern in the Auxiliary Territorial Service, training as a driver and mechanic.
+In February 1945, Elizabeth was appointed an honorary second subaltern in the Auxiliary Territorial Service, marking her active involvement in the war effort.

-In her Platinum Jubilee accession day message in February 2022, she renewed her commitment to a lifetime of public service, which she had originally made in 1947.
+In her accession day message in February 2022, Elizabeth II renewed her commitment to a lifetime of public service, which she had originally made in 1947.

 October 1951: Visit to Canada and Washington, DC

-In October 1951, Elizabeth visited Canada and Washington, DC, where her private secretary carried a draft accession declaration in anticipation of King George VI's death.
-This reflects the King's declining health and the preparation for Elizabeth's potential accession to the throne.
+In October 1951, Elizabeth visited Canada and Washington, D.C., accompanied by her private secretary Martin Charteris, who carried a draft accession declaration in anticipation of King George VI's potential death during the tour.

 In February 1952, Elizabeth II ascended to the throne, becoming Queen of the United Kingdom and other Commonwealth realms.